Cancun Is a Perfect Recipe for Distinctive Dining

 What You'll Feast on at Ramona

-• The local Yucatecan classic, cochinita pibil, a slow-cooked pork dish, is reinterpreted as a Mexican-style stuffed dumpling
+• The local Yucatecan classic, cochinita pibil, a slow-cooked pork dish, has been reinterpreted as a Mexican-style stuffed dumpling

 • Fresh, local seafood showcases Caribbean lobster (served with a rich, creamy plantain puree) and hogfish, with a delicate texture and sweet undertones (don’t let the name fool you)